EliasOPrado/data-centric-backend-project/ReadMe.md

 The programming languages used in this project was, Python, Javascript, CSS and HTML.

-## Coding Challenges During Development
+## Coding challenges during development

 There are some challenges that were faced during the development of this project such as add user comments on a third user product and pagination.